 The goal is to provide to DNS addressing information related to the UE topological location.
 These solutions show that in 5GC that can be achieved by:

-A.) Providing a DNS for the PDU Session that is near the PSA, the DNS request can be solved to an Application server which is closest to that PSA.
+A. Providing a DNS for the PDU Session that is near the PSA, the DNS request can be solved to an Application server which is closest to that PSA.
 Solution alternatives:

 - The 5GC(SMF) provides a DNS that is closest to the PSA